aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/core-options.rst

 ``--license-text`` Options
 --------------------------

-The ``--license-text`` option includes in the scan result, the matched text for the detected license, under the attribute "matched text".
+With the --license-text option, the scan results attribute "matched text" includes the matched text for the detected license.

 An example matched text included in the results is as follows::